 Experimental design

 This decomposition experiment took place within the EFFEX (EARTH Forest Fertilization EXperiment) large-scale, long-term fertilization experiment (Fig. 1), which started in 2007 (Álvarez-Clare et al. 2013).
 The experiment has four treatments: +N (100 kg N ha-1 y-1 as ammonium nitrate and urea), + P (50 kg P ha-1 y-1 as triple superphosphate from 20082014, and rock phosphate (30% P2O5, 40% CaO, 10% SiO2) thereafter), + NP (sum of the doses applied to individual N and P treatments) and control (CT) without fertilizer addition.
 Each treatment has six replicate plots, except for +N which only has four plots due to treefalls in 2009 which destroyed the majority of the vegetation in the plots.
 Due to resource constraints and in order to have a balanced design, we only used four of the six plots per treatment.
-After 2.7 years of fertilization some treatment effects had already been reported (Table 1), such as an increase in the percentage of trees that grew in plots that received P vs. those that did not (Álvarez-Clare et al. 2013).
-Furthermore, P additions resulted in doubled stem growth rates in small trees (5-10 cm DBH), and in an increase in percentage seedling survival and in the percentage of seedlings that grew (Álvarez-Clare et al. 2013).
+After 2.7 years of fertilization some treatment effects had already been reported (Table 1), such as an increase in the proportion of trees that grew in plots that received P vs. those that did not (Álvarez-Clare et al. 2013).
+Furthermore, P additions resulted in doubled stem growth rates in small trees (5-10 cm DBH), and in an increase in seedling survival and in the proportion of seedlings that grew (Álvarez-Clare et al. 2013).
 Certain species such as Socratea exorrhiza responded to +P and +N+P fertilization with increases in foliar P concentration, whereas others like Pentaclethra macroloba responded to +N addition with increases in foliar N concentration (Álvarez-Clare & Mack 2015).

 Every plot is 30 × 30 m, but we only used the internal 20 m × 20 m to minimize edge effects.
 Plots are located at least 50 m apart, in order to avoid nutrient transfer between treatments (Álvarez-Clare et al. 2013).
 We carried out a decomposition experiment using air-dried litterfall of the tree species Hyeronima alchorneoides, as well as wood craft sticks as a common substrate (Harmon et al. 1999).
 We chose H. alchorneoides litter because of its large leaves which facilitates collection in nets as well as the making of decomposition bags, and because it is a species native to the study area (Cardelus 2010).
 We collected H. alchorneoides leaves using nets in fixed locations in a forestry plantation on EARTH campus.
 Leaves were air dried HOW LONG, and homogenized HOW.
 We chose craft wood sticks as a standard substrate as they have commonly been used for wood decomposition experiments (Sinsabaugh et al. 1992; Hu, Yesilonis, and Szlavecz 2021).